 Assalamu alaykum wa rahmatuLlahi wa barakatuhu

-The basis of the woman’s prayer in the Hanafi madhhab is that it follows the same rulings as the man’s prayer, and any differences between the two return to the principle of what is most concealing and modest for her.
+According to scholars, the basis of the woman’s prayer is that it follows the same rulings as the man’s prayer, and any differences between the two return to the principle of what is most concealing and modest for her.

-The great Hanafi jurist Ibn Abdin notes the differences found within the woman’s prayer in Radd al-Muhtar.
+The great Hanafi jurist Ibn Abidin (Allah be pleased with him) notes the differences found within the woman’s prayer in Radd al-Muhtar.
 I have translated the majority of the details from his list while also adding extra explanations from other sources.

 1.)
 When performing the opening takbir, she raises her hands to the level of her shoulders, while men raise their hands to the level of their ears.